lnxjedi/gopherbot/doc/Configuration.md

 # Configuration Directories and Configuration File Precedence

-Gopherbot's configuration file loading is designed around installation where credentials and other per-robot variables are configured in the **install directory**, and plugins, additional libraries, and common configuration reside in a **local config directory**, which is likely a git repository.
+Gopherbot's configuration file loading is designed for automated deployments with most configuration stored in a git repository.

+Credentials and other per-robot variables would normally be configured in the **install directory**, and plugins, additional libraries, and common configuration would reside in an optional **local config directory**, which is likely a git repository.
 A standard Linux install with a configuration management tool would unzip the archive in `/opt/gopherbot` and set e.g. the Slack Token in `/opt/gopherbot/conf/gopherbot.yaml`.
 Local configuration might be in `/usr/local/etc/gopherbot`, and external plugins to load would be defined in `/usr/local/etc/gopherbot/conf/gopherbot.yaml`.
-On Windows, the install directory would normally be `C:\Program Files\Gopherbot`, and the configuration directory would be in `C:\Windows\gopherbot`.
+On Windows, the install directory would normally be `C:\Program Files\Gopherbot`, and the configuration directory would be in `C:\ProgramData\gopherbot`.

 # Primary Configuration File - gopherbot.yaml

-The robot's core configuration is obtained by simply loading `conf/gopherbot.yaml` from the **install directory** first, then the **local config directory**, overwriting top-level items in the process.
+The robot's core configuration is obtained by simply loading `conf/gopherbot.yaml` from the **install directory** first, then the **local config directory** (if set), overwriting top-level items in the process.

 ## Configuration Directives
-Note that some of this information is also available in the comments of the distributed `conf/gopherbot.yaml`.
+Note that some of this information is also available in the comments of the distributed `conf/gopherbot.yaml.sample`.

 ### AdminContact, Name and Alias